LATIS Data Release: $\sim4200$ Spectra of $z \sim 2-3$ Galaxies, Redshifts, and Intergalactic Medium Tomography Maps

 \subsection{IGM Maps}

-To produce the IGM tomography maps, we first converted the (RA, Dec, $z$) coordinates of each spectral pixel into the ($X$, $Y$, $Z$) coordinates of the map.
+To produce the IGM tomography maps, we first converted the ($\alpha$, $\delta$, $z$) coordinates, where $\alpha$ and $\delta$ represent the R.A.~and decl.~in degrees, respectively, of each spectral pixel into the ($X$, $Y$, $Z$) coordinates of the map.
 In this coordinate system, $X$ increases to the west, $Y$ to the north, and $Z$ with redshift: